sethvincent/manuscript-builder/readme.md

 # manuscript builder
 > create a one-file manuscript from a bunch of chapters.

-It's mostly a module I use for concatenating chapters of a book into a readme for the book's github repo.
+I mostly use it for concatenating chapters of a book into a readme for the book's github repo.

 It's designed to work with [leanpub](http://leanpub.com) books, but could work for other stuff as well.